manyfold3d/manyfold/README.md

 #### ngrok

 Running `bin/dev` also expects to be able to start a pre-configured [ngrok](https://ngrok.com) tunnel called "manyfold", to enable ActivityPub federation in development.
-If you don't want to use this, you can comment the line out of `Procfile.dev`, though please don't commit it!
+If you don't want to use this, you can remove the line from `Procfile.dev`, though please don't commit it!

 To configure the tunnel, add this to your [ngrok config file](https://ngrok.com/docs/agent/config/):